skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 to ~100 degrees F, then dissolve the yeast in the water for 5 minutes.
 * You may want to adjust the amount of red pepper flakes depending on your spice tolerance and the particular brand of pepper flakes you have.
-* The provolone should **not** be smoked.
-It may be difficult to find a block of provolone that isn't smoked, in which case you can use pre-sliced bagged provolone.
+* The provolone should **not** be smoked or sharp.
+It may be difficult to find a block of provolone that isn't smoked/sharp, in which case you can use pre-sliced bagged provolone.

 ### Instructions